Streaming ReactPHP in ReactJS

 use React\Stream\ThroughStream;

-function streamLyrics(): PromiseInterface
+use function React\Promise\resolve;function streamLyrics(): PromiseInterface

 {